Mandrel

-A mandrel, mandril, or arbor is a gently tapered cylinder against which material can be forged or shaped (e.g., a ring mandrel - also called a triblet - used by jewelers to increase the diameter of a wedding ring), or a flanged or tapered or threaded bar that grips a workpiece to be machined in a lathe.
+A mandrel, mandril or arbor is a tapered tool against which material can be forged, pressed, stretched or shaped (e.g., a ring mandrel – also called a triblet – used by jewellers to increase the diameter of a wedding ring), or a flanged or tapered or threaded bar that grips a workpiece to be machined in a lathe.
 A flanged mandrel is a parallel bar of a specific diameter with an integral flange towards one end, and threaded at the opposite end.
 Work is gripped between the flange and a nut on the thread.
 A tapered mandrel (often called a plain mandrel) has a taper of approximately 0.005 inches per foot and is designed to hold work by being driven into an accurate hole on the work, gripping the work by friction.
-A threaded mandrel may have a male or female thread, and work which has an identical thread is screwed onto the mandrel.
+A threaded mandrel may have a male or female thread, and work which has an opposing thread is screwed onto the mandrel.

-On a lathe, mandrels are commonly mounted between centres and driven by a lathe dog (typically the flanged or tapered mandrels), but may also be gripped in a chuck (typically the threaded mandrels, where the outer face of work is to be machined.
+On a lathe, mandrels are commonly mounted between centres and driven by a lathe dog (typically flanged or tapered mandrels), but may also be gripped in a chuck (typically threaded mandrels) where the outer face of work is to be machined.
 Threaded mandrels may also be mounted between centres.

-In addition to lathes, arbors are used to hold buffing wheels, circular saws, and sanding discs.
-Typically, these mandrels consist of a cylinder that is threaded on one end.
-There are many different types of mandrels for specialized applications.
-Examples include live chuck mandrels, live bull ring mandrels, and dead bull ring mandrels.
+In addition to lathes, mandrels, more usually referred to as "arbours", are used to hold buffing wheels, circular saws and sanding discs.
+Typically, such mandrels consist of a cylinder that is threaded on one end.
+There are many different types of mandrel for specialised applications.
+Examples include live chuck mandrels, live bull ring mandrels and dead bull ring mandrels.

 Variants

-In Machining
+In machining

-An example of one type of mandrel is a shaped bar of metal inserted in, or next to, an item to be machined or bent in a certain pattern, e.g. in tube drawing.
+An example of one type of mandrel is a shaped bar of metal inserted in, or next to, an item to be machined or bent in a certain pattern, e.g. in drawing metal tubing.
 Exhaust pipes for automobiles are frequently bent using a mandrel during manufacture.
-The mandrel allows the exhaust pipes to be bent into smooth curves without undesirable creasing, kinking, or collapsing.
-Molten glass may be shaped in this way as well.
+The mandrel allows the exhaust pipes to be bent into smooth curves without undesirable creasing, kinking or collapse.
+Molten glass may also be so shaped.

-Another type of mandrel is the chuck that a lathe uses to hold pieces of wood, metal or plastic to be machined as they are turned.
-In this way, rods can be threaded, furniture legs are turned to have aesthetic patterns, and irregularly-shaped objects can be given a round shape.
-There are several types of mandrels used with lathes.
+A chuck is used on a lathe to hold pieces of wood, metal or plastic to be machined as they are turned.
+In this way, rods can be threaded, furniture legs are turned to a desired shape, and irregularly-shaped objects can be given a round shape.
+Several types of mandrel are used with lathes.
 Original expanding mandrels have a slightly tapered wedge that will expand to hold the item.

 A third type of mandrel is that which is used to hold circular saw blades, buffing wheels (used for polishing), and sanding discs onto drills, circular saws, and similar power tools.
-A mandrel of this type generally consists of a cylinder, threaded on one end, with a washer brazed onto the threaded end and an accompanying screw and second washer used to clamp the circular saw blade, sanding media, or other rotary tool onto the mandrel.
+A mandrel of this type generally consists of a cylinder, threaded on one end, with a washer brazed onto the threaded end and an accompanying screw and second washer used to clamp the circular saw blade, sanding media or other rotary tool onto the mandrel.